 All students will participate in core courses throughout their time in the school.
-Literature and Social Studies core curricula are coordinated so that students spend 9th and 10th grade studying both U. S. History and American Literature, while 11th and 12th grade Literature coordinates with World History.
 These courses may include elements of sociology, anthropology, the arts, and philosophy for a holistic approach.
 Research and writing will not only be present in every course of study, but will also stand alone as a subject.
 Feedback through teacher, peer, and advisory team (when possible) critiquing will give the student opportunity for growth.

-HAPA's high school curriculum focuses on rigorous academic standards assessed by data-driven results will meet or exceed state level standards.
-The methodology used will be may include inquiry based, and student-centered learning activities, and data-driven informed by real world contexts.
+HAPA's high school curriculum focuses on rigorous academic standards assessed by data-driven results.
+The methodology used may include inquiry based, and student-centered learning activities.
 HAPA high school uses curricula that will prepare able students to take AP subject area exams.
-HAPA will expand to include AP certified courses, and more opportunities to participate in AP testing.

 The purpose of the curriculum is for students to evaluate, analyze, synthesize, apply, and connect the patterns they find in society and the specific disciplines.
-Academically the The goal is for students will to be proficient communicators by learning how to understand both people and information through extensive reading, using visual tools, and critical thinking including research, analysis, and synthesis of information and learning relationship skills.
-They will This goal includes students knowing how to respond clearly to ideas presented in writing, in images, or through speech through their own excellence in speaking and writing.
+The goal is for students to be proficient communicators by learning how to understand both people and information through extensive reading, using visual tools, and critical thinking including research, analysis, and synthesis of information and learning relationship skills.
+This goal includes students knowing how to respond clearly to ideas presented in writing, in images, or through speech through their own excellence in speaking and writing.
 Finally, they will know how to apply knowledge and skills to advance ideas and material for moral purposes in a career field.

-Grades K4-12
+Grades K4-5th

-Cultural Character and cultural competency is embedded in the covenants and programming of HAPA.
-All Students and their families are engaged in a positive behavioral support program with the staff using several components which help to promote high expectations for student character and behavior.
-At the beginning of each school year, students, parents/guardians, and school staff participate in a conference where the Covenant is reviewed and signed by all three parties the Covenant to establish a broad base of understanding and agreement with positive behavioral expectations.
-It-The Covenant is used as a basis of discussion for behavioral issues throughout the year.
-HAPA's "Proclamation of Excellence" is reviewed and recited regularly to reinforce positive outlook and relationships in daily school routines.
+Character and cultural competency is embedded in the covenants and programming of HAPA.
+Students are engaged in a positive behavioral support program with the staff using several components which help to promote high expectations for student character and behavior.
 Beginning with the school name, the Peacebuilder theme is prominent throughout the school culture.
-The Peacebuilders curriculum (www.peacebuilders.com) has been implemented school wide focusing on the six essential peacebuilding behaviors expressed in the Peacebuilder pledge; praise people, give up put downs, seek wise people, notice hurts, right wrongs, and help others.
+The Peacebuilders curriculum focusing on the six essential peacebuilding behaviors expressed in the Peacebuilder pledge: praise people, give up put downs, seek wise people, notice hurts, right wrongs, and help others.
 Student of the Month is a program committed to develop students who are knowledgeable, are equipped with the necessary skills to be successful, and are people of high character.
 With this goal in mind, HAPA created SOM to cultivate strong character traits in the students, and help them recognize the traits in other people.
-Monthly nominations lead to celebrations and assemblies to not only recognize monthly winners honorees, but discuss the next month's emphasis.
-Finally, there is an After School Achievement Program.
-Program goals The goals of the after school programs include helping students in their quest to achieve academic success.
-Students are empowered and supported through extended school day academic tutoring and connections with teachers and staff.
-ASAP After school programming empowers students by providing adequate academic resources and encouraging healthy study habits.
+Monthly nominations lead to celebrations and assemblies to not only recognize monthly honorees, but discuss the next month's emphasis.
+The goals of the after school programs include helping students in their quest to achieve academic success.
+Students are empowered and supported through extended school day academic tutoring with teachers and staff.
+After school programming empowers students by providing adequate academic resources and encouraging healthy study habits.